matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 - since the MAC key is derived from the decryption key, two clients can be upgraded at the same time without interfering with each other, as they will derive the same MAC key
+- the MAC is calculated after encryption, and hence is verified before decryption, so we know that it is authenticated before we do any processing on it

 A disadvantage of the currently-proposed method versus the previous proposal is that migration requires that the user gives the client access to the backup